mikrima/UnityAccessibilityPlugin/README.md

 This license does **not** apply to the demo and example content.

 ## Example Scene
-All assets inside the example folder (or its subfolders) of this plugin are for sample purposes only and cannot be redistributed, sold or used in your products (free or commercial).<br>
+All assets inside the Example folder (or its subfolders) of this plugin are for sample purposes only and cannot be redistributed, sold or used in your products (free or commercial).<br>
 The UI for the Match 3 game example was created by Vasili Tkach.<br>
 It is available for free here: <a href="https://dribbble.com/shots/2261532--Funtique-game-UI-kit-free-PSD">Funtique UI by Vasili Tkach</a>